Recently, Mary M. from the United States, wrote in to say:

 - Interact with other like-minded conference attendees…

-- Most importantly—listen live, in person, to these experts as they share their knowledge…
+- Most importantly—listen live to the experts as they share their knowledge…

 These expats are just your average, run-of-the-mill, extraordinary people who have decided to move overseas.

-I say extraordinary because the “ordinary” people are the doubters that never take the first step to finding the truth about this remarkable lifestyle.
+I say extraordinary because the “ordinary” people are the doubters who never take the first step to finding the truth about this remarkable lifestyle.

 All-Access Pass Member and Full-Time Expat in Panama